 Because $H \not \le G$, we may choose an atom $a \le H$ with $a \not \le G$.
-Then the terms in the first sum indexed by those $S$ which contain $a$ cancel with the terms corresponding to $S$ that do not contain $a$, so the first sum is $0$.
+Then the terms in the first sum indexed by those $S$ which contain $a$ cancel with the terms indexed by those $S$ that do not contain $a$, so the first sum is $0$.
 Similarly, the second sum is $0$. \end{proof}

 In particular, the map $A^{\bullet}(\mathrm{M}) \to A^{\bullet}(\mathrm{M})/\operatorname{ann}(x_G)$ factors through $\varphi_G$, and similarly in the non-augmented setting.
 This will be a useful aid in computations.